Distinguished Speaker Series Webinar: High-Touch High-Tech Education: Transforming Post-COVID-19 Education

-This webinar will feature former Minister of Education, Science, and Technology of the Republic of Korea Ju-Ho Lee.
-Lee, now with the Korea Development Institute, will discuss the application of artificial intelligence-based “High-Touch High-Tech” (HTHT) education to promote personalized learning.
-Lee will describe the piloting of the HTHT approach in Viet Nam, its potential expansion to other countries in Asia and globally, and how it could enhance learner success in the post-COVID-19 world.
+This webinar featured former Minister of Education, Science, and Technology of the Republic of Korea Ju-Ho Lee.
+Lee, now with the Korea Development Institute, who discussed the application of artificial intelligence-based “High-Touch High-Tech” (HTHT) education to promote personalized learning.
+Lee described the piloting of the HTHT approach in Viet Nam, its potential expansion to other countries in Asia and globally, and how it could enhance learner success in the post-COVID-19 world.

 About the Speaker